GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/customizing-content-for-different-users/en.md

 We can retrieve a different response in a field depending on some piece of queried data, such as the roles of the logged-in user.

+This simplifies the logic of the application, and makes it less prone to contain bugs, specially when multiple clients access the GraphQL server as they must perform the same logic.
+In an extreme case, if the clients are based on different technologies (eg: website using JavaScript, Android app using Java), different implementations of the code can lead to bugs.

+This simplifies the logic of the application: Instead of retrieving multiple fields from the server, evaluating multiple conditions, and dynamically producing the required value in the client, we can already have the GraphQL server perform this logic and retrieve the final expected value in the GraphQL response.

 ## GraphQL query to customize content for different users

 This GraphQL query retrieves the post content, appending an "edit post" link at the bottom of the content for the admin user only: